Yoga Sūtra Chapter One Title

 “In the Yoga Sūtra, the pre-eminent text on Dhyānam within Yoga.

-Book One is about the Process of the practice of Dhyānam;
+Chapter One is about the Refinement of the practice of Dhyānam;